Our Staff

 david.banuelas@newportbay.org

 Born and raised in Southern California, David formed a close connection with the outdoors at an early age, influencing him to pursue environmental science at Whittier College.
 After receiving his BA, he worked for the Bureau of Land Management conducting large-scale restoration projects.
 While pursuing his master’s degree in Regenerative Studies at Cal Poly Pomona, David was the inaugural Farm to School Coordinator for the Upland Unified School District.
-Currently, David is a doctoral student in the Ecology and Evolutionary Biology program at UC Irvine.
+David received his PhD in the Ecology and Evolutionary Biology program at UC Irvine.
 He is poised to translate his research into novel management strategies to control invasive plants species in the Upper Newport Bay and beyond.

 Claire Phillips – Habitat Restoration Technician